ufopleds/DengueME/README.md

 ## Supported Platforms
 MS Windows, and Linux.

-## Building and Configuring
+## Install
-Please, go to our wiki to find more information about [Building and Running]().
+Please, go to our wiki to find more information about [Installing](https://github.com/ufopleds/DengueME/wiki/How-to-Install).
 ## Using
 Please,  go to our wiki to find more information about [Usage](https://github.com/ufopleds/DengueME/wiki/How-to-Use).
 ## How to contribute
-Please, go to our wiki to find more information about [How to Contribute]()
+Please, go to our wiki to find more information about [How to Contribute](https://github.com/ufopleds/DengueME/wiki/How-to-contribute)
 ## Reporting Bugs
 If you have found a bug, open an entry in the [DengueME Issue Tracker](https://github.com/ufopleds/DengueME/issues).